| |

 |

-1. Start with your group or buddy to help with the
+| 1.
+Start with your group or buddy to help with the

 project. |

-2. Who could use muffins,
+2. Who could use a loaf of

-in your neighborhood who need a lift?
-A friend going
+who need a lift?
+A friend going through a hard time?

-through a hard time?
 That’s the place to start.

 Other Suggestions: Contact nursing homes, assisted